Former TikTok moderators sue over emotional toll of 'extremely disturbing' videos

 According to the suit, Young and Velez were exposed to an unsafe work environment because TikTok did not provide adequate mental health treatment to help deal with the anxiety, depression and post-traumatic stress associated with reviewing graphic videos.

 Young and Velez were both contractors, not employees of TikTok.
 Young worked for the New York company Atrium; Velez was hired by Telus International, a publicly traded Canadian tech firm.
-The suit says TikTok and ByteDance controlled the day-to-day schedule of Young and Velez by directly tying their pay to how well they moderated content in TikTok's system and by pushing them to hit aggressive quota targets.
+The suit says TikTok and ByteDance controlled the day-to-day work of Young and Velez by directly tying their pay to how well they moderated content in TikTok's system and by pushing them to hit aggressive quota targets.
+Before they could start work, moderators had to sign non-disclosure agreements, the suit said, preventing them from discussing what they saw with even their families.

 Moderators like Young and Velez are expected to review videos "for no longer than 25 seconds" and decide with more than 80% accuracy whether the content breaks one of TikTok's rules, according to suit.
 To meet quotas, the suit alleges, moderators often watch multiple videos at once.